Henry Hudson Source: Cyclopaedia of Universal History

 Many countries and trading companies at the time were searching for a new route to India.
 Spices from India were worth a lot of money in Europe, but were very expensive to transport.
 Ships had to sail all the way around Africa.
 Many ships and their cargo were sunk or captured by pirates.
 If someone could find a better trade route, they would be rich.

 Henry Hudson wanted to find a northern passage to India.
-He thought that, since the sun shined most of the summer on the North Pole, the ice there would melt in the summer.
+He thought that the ice covering the North Pole might melt during the summer.
 Perhaps he could sail right over the top of the world to India.
 Starting in 1607, Henry headed up four different expeditions searching for the elusive northern passage.

 Henry set sail on his first expedition in May of 1607.
 His boat was called the Hopewell and his crew included his sixteen year-old son John.
 He sailed north up the coast of Greenland and to an island called Spitsbergen.
 At Spitsbergen he discovered a bay full of whales.
 They also saw plenty of seals and walruses.
 They kept going north until they ran into ice.
 Hudson searched for over two months to find a passage through the ice, but eventually had to turn back.